edaguidelines/edaguidelines.github.io/index.markdown

 <a href="https://zenodo.org/badge/latestdoi/315307498"><img src="https://zenodo.org/badge/315307498.svg" alt="DOI"></a>

 ### Citing
-These guidelines is a supplemantary material for our paper,<a href= "https://dl.acm.org/doi/abs/10.1145/3411764.3445370">A Critique of Electrodermal Activity Practices at CHI</a>.
-If you are using the guidelines in this webpage please cite our paper using following bibtex.
+These guidelines are supplementary material for our paper, <a href= "https://dl.acm.org/doi/abs/10.1145/3411764.3445370">A Critique of Electrodermal Activity Practices at CHI</a>.
+If you are using the guidelines in this webpage, please cite our paper using the following BibTeX.

 ```
 @inbook{10.1145/3411764.3445370,